NorthCountrySuites/NorthCountrySuites.github.io/README.md

 RECOMMENDATIONS: Judith lives in the neighborhood and is familiar with local businesses and activates.
 The in-house guestbook includes a list of recommended restaurants and bars.
 If something is not covered in the guestbook, please message the host for additional guidance.

 ---

-## Our Property & Suites

-*(Delete or modify this section as needed.
-Add more details about what you offer.)*

-Choose from our selection of beautifully appointed suites, each designed with your comfort in mind.

-* **The Pine Cone Suite:** A cozy one-bedroom suite perfect for couples, featuring a queen bed, kitchenette, and a private balcony overlooking the woods.
-* **The Lakeside Loft:** A spacious two-bedroom loft ideal for families or small groups, offering stunning lake views, a full kitchen, and a comfortable living area.
-* **The Mountain View Cabin:** (Coming Soon!)
-A rustic yet modern cabin experience.

-**Each suite includes:**
-* [List a key feature, e.g., High-speed Wi-Fi]
-* [List another key feature, e.g., Smart TV with streaming services]
-* [List another key feature, e.g., Coffee maker with local coffee]
-* [Add more common features]

----